 Interesting throughput speed

-But 1.2Gbps is plenty fast, and the ARRIS SURFboard mAX Pro was able to top the chart of existing mesh routers pretty easily.
+But 1.2Gbps is plenty fast, and the ARRIS SURFboard mAX Pro could top the chart of existing mesh routers pretty easily.

 As a mesh system, the ARRIS SURFboard mAX Pro was fast, too.
 There was almost no difference in speed when a client connected to the satellite unit compared to when it hooked to the router.

 OK performance as a single router

 If you’re wondering how the ARRIS SURFboard mAX Pro stacks up against other standalone Wi-Fi 6 routers, this is where its lack of Wi-Fi customization hurts.
 Of all Wi-Fi 6 routers I’ve reviewed, the W31 is the only one that has zero Wi-Fi customizability.

 But even then, the lack of customization will likely continue to hurt.
 Hopefully, ARRIS will release new firmware with improvements on this front.

 The ARRIS SURFboard mAX Pro has an excellent range.
 As a single router, it fared slightly better than the GT-AX1000.
 As a mesh system, the two units deliver the best coverage I’ve seen.

-I was able to move the satellite to up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.
+I could place the satellite up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.

 That said, with two units, you can expect to cover some 5000 ft² (465 m²) of residential space with reliable Wi-Fi.
-This range will vary from one area to another, but mAX Pro sure delivers in terms of coverage.
+This range will vary from one area to another, but mAX Pro sure delivers coverage.

 The system also passed my three-day stress test with zero disconnection.
 By the way, considering the issues with customization I mentioned above, I did the stress test with the system’s default settings.